Tax Tips for Lyft Drivers: Ridesharing Taxes

 Gross ride receipts

-When you review your income information on your Driver Dashboard or in Box 1a of your 1099-K, you’ll see that your gross ride receipts are likely greater than the amount you took home in earnings.
+When you review your income information on your Driver Dashboard or on your 1099-K, you’ll see that your gross ride receipts are likely greater than the amount you took home in earnings.
 That’s because the IRS requires Lyft to include everything that was charged to your passengers in the gross receipts.

 Reporting your self-employed business profits